Outdoor Pens & Runs for Tortoises

 Avoiding cross contamination

-I don't keep huge tortoise species, so I often build my outdoor tortoise runs long and fairly narrow.
-Especially for babies and youngsters.
+For babies, I build my outdoor tortoise runs long and fairly narrow.
 This way I can reach all parts of the pen without having to step into it.
 This helps avoid cross contamination between pens of different species.

-With very large tortoise pens, it's useful to have a pair of washable garden clogs next to each pen.
-Having a designated pair of shoes for each enclosure helps prevent transferring microorganisms and parasites between pens (e.g. poop stuck to shoe bottoms).
+For my larger pens, I have a a designated pair of garden clogs for each enclosure.
+This helps prevent transferring microorganisms and parasites between pens, for example, in tortoise poop stuck to shoe bottoms.
 Remember to wash your hands thoroughly in between, too.
 Also, do not share water and food dishes between different pens and especially not between different species.

-When building isolation pens or pens for different species, it's useful to leave several feet of buffer zone (empty area) between the pens to help avoid cross contamination.
+When building isolation pens, or pens for different species, it's useful to leave several feet of buffer zone (empty area) between the pens to help avoid cross contamination.
 The wider, the better.
 For example, if pens share a wall, soiled water can seep from one pen to another, especially if you build your pens with wood.
 On the other hand, large and heavy concrete blocks can obstruct ground water flow quite well.

 I give each tortoise species its own reserved area of the backyard.
 I do not mix species or overlap their outdoor living quarters.